School Engagement Program

 What We Do

-Lincoln Families’ School Engagement Program (SEP) helps chronically truant youth and their families address barriers to attending schools and support consistent attendance and engagement in the learning process.
+Lincoln Families’ School Engagement Program (SEP) helps youth at risk of chronic truancy and their families address barriers to attending school and support consistent attendance and engagement in the learning process.
 SEP is a prevention program for youth who have increased absences but are not yet identified as chronically truant or involved in the Student Attendance Review Board (SARB) or Parent Truancy Court (PTC) system.

-SEP meets youth and families where they are at, whether it be in the home, school, or community.
-Staff deliver services to youth and families in a variety of ways:
+Our staff teams deliver intensive culturally responsive, trauma-informed supports, transforming the approach from punitive to restorative --- helping students reconnect with education, develop coping skills, and envision a positive future.
+We meet youth and families where they are at, whether it be in the home, school, or community, delivering services to youth and families in a variety of ways:

 Family Coaching – Providing intensive case management and collaborating with families to reconnect them to their communities, and develop skills and resources for self-sufficiency;